utkarsh-naik10/SQL_PROJECTS/3.AdventureWorks/3.Order_&_Profitability_Analysis/Readme.md

 # AdventureWorks - Order & Profitability Analysis

 This folder is part of the **SQL PROJECT → AdventureWorks** series.
-It focuses on analyzing profitability, high-value orders, and average order values across different regions.
+It focuses on analyzing high-value orders, product profitability, and average order value across sales territories.
-Each query looks at key sales and revenue metrics to better understand product performance and order behavior.
+All SQL queries were executed in **SQL Server Management Studio (SSMS)** and the result snapshots were captured directly from the SSMS results window.

 ---